-Sustainable development involves combining nature and the environment with various interests and human needs for goods and services like production of food and timber, a clean environment and leisure in a planned and regulated way
+Sustainable development involves combining nature and the environment with various interests and human needs for goods and services like food and timber, a clean environment and leisure in a planned and regulated way.

-The main objective of the programme is to provide you with the necessary insight and knowledge to understand how and why human beings interfere with the environment and what the consequences of this interference might be.
-This involves knowledge about biological diversity, ecosystems and cultural landscapes as well as knowledge about the legal framework of nature management and the rationale behind national, European and global intiatives to conserve and manage nature and biodiversity.
+The main objective of the programme is to provide you with high level insight and knowledge to understand how and why human beings interfere with the environment and what consequences this interference might have.
+This involves knowledge about biological diversity, ecosystems and cultural landscapes as well as knowledge about the legal framework of nature management and the rationale behind national, European and global initiatives to conserve and manage nature and biodiversity.